ajcampbell1333/LBEAST_Unreal/README.md

 I get where investors are coming from.
 We're 10 years into modern VR.
 They need proof of ROI.
 We need to deliver in the black.
 We need better tools.
 We were building cars without factories.

-A better analogy - Movie Theaters:
+**A good analogy for 21st century VR Distro - Movie Theaters:**
-If a Hollywood studio invested millions on a new film before the streaming era, they'd be sunk if there were no 35mm projector and no movie theaters hungry to roll the next hit.
+If a Hollywood studio invested millions on a new film in the 80s, they'd be sunk if there were no 35mm projector and no movie theaters hungry to roll the next hit.

-An even better analogy - the JAMMA Arcade Spec:
+**An even better analogy - the JAMMA Arcade Spec:**
 In 1985, the arcade industry was in a slump.
 All the arcade boxes were proprietary.
 Venues had to buy a new arcade box for every game.
 Devs had to design a whole arcade box for just THEIR game.
 Enter the JAMMA Spec.
-Suddenly venues could leave the same box in place and swap a card, and suddenly it's a new game!
+Suddenly venues could leave the same box in place and swap a card, and it's a new game!
 Same hardware, fresh regular content.
 Devs could focus on the game knowing reliable hardware was already on-site.

 We need that for the VR industry:
 * Devs need to be able to focus on dev, not hardware